fabianmoss/intro-corpusmus/docs/source/index.rst

    Note that this material is still (heavily) under construction and might change throughout the course!

-   You can help improving the course and let me know about any errors and inconsistencies that you find or suggest other ways of improving the course.
+   You can help improving the course and `let me know <mailto:fabian.moss@epfl.ch>`_ about any errors and inconsistencies that you find or suggest other ways of improving the course.

 .. rubric:: Welcome!